 Gila by Les Simons (a pseudonym of Kathryn Ptacek) was published in paperback by Signet in 1981.
 The cover art depicts a GILA MONSTER, and was produced by Tom Hallman.

-"London is struck by an invasion.
+NEL edition: 'London is struck by an invasion.
 Women, children, old and young, none are safe from the deadly menace.
 The attacks are swift and sure, escape is impossible.
 A state of emergency is declared.
 Evacuation seems the only solution in the face of a growing panic and mounting death toll.
 War is declared on the public enemy number one.
-The Rats!" --- NEL edition.
+The Rats!'

-"The humans believed they had rid themselves of the killer strain of rats forever.
-But now from the secret darkness the rats were pouring forth again--their maniacal intelligence and murderous strength honed for the triumph denied to them once, and now about to be seized in their ravenous razor-sharp fangs..."
+Signet edition: 'The humans believed they had rid themselves of the killer strain of rats forever.
+But now from the secret darkness the rats were pouring forth again--their maniacal intelligence and murderous strength honed for the triumph denied to them once, and now about to be seized in their ravenous razor-sharp fangs...'

-The Folly by David Anne was published in hardcover by W. H. Allen (London) in 1980.
+The Folly by David Anne was published in hardback in the UK by W. H. Allen in 1980.
 The jacket art depicts a RABBIT, and was produced by artist Lynn Duncombe.

 Abracadabra by Stephen Gresham was published in paperback by Zebra in 1988.
 The cover art depicts a RABBIT, and was produced by Richard Newton.